 - The Verification Transaction processing times is less than one second, and in fact, it is the quickest out of any of the other Biometric modalities.
 Vein Pattern Recognition is not at all impacted by dirt on the surface of the skin, cuts, bruises, scars, or even moisture or dryness on the fingertips or the palm.

 - Vein Pattern Recognition can be used as a Multimodal Security Solution just by itself.
 For example, if required, the vein structure on both the fingertip and the palm can be captured and processed by the same device.

 - The processing and storage requirements are very low.
 Also, the mathematical algorithms used for unique feature extraction and template creation are considered to be very “light,” when compared to those used in Iris Recognition and Facial Recognition.

-- It is also very difficult to spoof to spoof a Vein Pattern Recognition device because a constant flow of blood is required in the veins for the raw images to be captured.
+- It is also very difficult to spoof a Vein Pattern Recognition device because a constant flow of blood is required in the veins for the raw images to be captured.

 - Unlike the Iris or the Retina, it is quite possible that the vein pattern structure could change over the lifetime of an individual, thus causing him or her to go through the enrollment process all over again.

 - Vein Pattern Recognition can be greatly affected by the negative effects of the ambient light from the external environment.
 As a result, this could have a negative impact on the quality of the raw images which are captured.

 Finally, Vein Pattern Recognition has also been deemed to be the most versatile Biometric technology of all time.
 For example, it can be utilized in large scale Physical Access Entry scenarios, and even as a Single Sign-On Solution for Logical Access Entry applications.